MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **WorkingSetPeakMB** - The largest amount of memory in megabytes that was ever in the process’s working set so far.

+#### Office.UX.OfficeInsider.CanShowOfficeInsiderSlab

+Activity tracking whether the Office Insider slab can be shown to the user on the Account tab in the Office Backstage UI.

+The following fields are collected:

+  - **Data_CanShow** - Indicates whether the Office Insider Slab can be shown to the user on the Account tab in the Office Backstage UI.

+  - **Data_Event** - Unused

+  - **Data_EventInfo** - Unused

+  - **Data_Reason** - Unused

+#### Office.UX.OfficeInsider.RegisterCurrentInsider

+Critical signal for tracking success or failure of registering users using Office Insider builds who wasn’t registered as Office Insiders before.
+Main scenario for this is current Office Insiders who joined Office Insider program before registration of Office Insiders was added.

+The following fields are collected:

+- **Data_RegisterInsider** - Status of Office Insider registration

+- **Data_RegisterInsiderHr** - Result code for Office Insider registration

+- **Data_RegistrationStateCurrent** - Current registration state

+- **Data_RegistrationStateDesired** - Requested registration state

 #### Office.UX.OfficeInsider.ShowOfficeInsiderDlg

 Critical signal tracking user interaction with Join Office Insider dialog.
-It is used for identifying any issues in performing user-initiated changes such us joining/leaving Office Insider program and changing Office Insider level.
+It is used for identifying any issues in performing user-initiated changes such as joining or leaving Office Insider program and changing Office Insider level.

 The following fields are collected: